hafs-community/HAFS/doc/UsersGuide/source/ContributorsGuide/HAFSCodeContributionGuidelines.rst

 Contributions to the HAFS project are made via a :github-docs:`Fork<pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks>` and :github-docs:`Pull Request (PR)<pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>` model.
 GitHub provides a thorough description of this contribution model in their `Contributing to a project` :github-docs:`Quickstart<get-started/exploring-projects-on-github/contributing-to-a-project>`, but the steps, with respect to HAFS contributions, can be summarized as:

 #. :github-docs:`Create an issue <issues/tracking-your-work-with-issues/creating-an-issue>` to document proposed changes.
-#. :github-docs:`Fork<get-started/exploring-projects-on-github/contributing-to-a-project#forking-a-repository>` the :hafs-repo:`HAFS repository<>` into your personal GitHub account.
+#. :github-docs:`Fork<get-started/exploring-projects-on-github/contributing-to-a-project#forking-a-repository>` the HAFS repository into your personal GitHub account.
-#. :github-docs:`Clone<get-started/exploring-projects-on-github/contributing-to-a-project>` your fork onto your development system.
+#. :github-docs:`Clone<get-started/exploring-projects-on-github/contributing-to-a-project#cloning-a-fork>` your fork onto your development system.
 #. :github-docs:`Create a branch<get-started/exploring-projects-on-github/contributing-to-a-project#creating-a-branch-to-work-on>` in your clone for your changes.
 All development should take place on a branch, *not* on ``develop``.
 #. :github-docs:`Make, commit, and push changes<get-started/exploring-projects-on-github/contributing-to-a-project#making-and-pushing-changes>` in your clone / to your fork.
 #.
 When your work is complete, :github-docs:`create a pull request (PR)<get-started/exploring-projects-on-github/contributing-to-a-project#making-a-pull-request>` to merge your changes.